technosf/Posterer/README.md

 ## Posterer's Origins ##

 It's handy to have an app that you can use to fire off HTTP transactions at services - Like a web browser for example.
 But browsers are driven by HTML, and for testing Web Services (i.e. SOAP) you need finer grain control.
-On Firefox, there is the Poster plug-in.
+On Firefox, there is the _Poster_ plug-in.
 I've used this a lot and it's been very useful.

-As the authentication and authorization requirements for hitting web services increase, Poster is showing it's age.
-I needed more power at my finger tips, so I started writing a poster-er.
+As the number and the authentication and authorization requirements for hitting web services increase, _Poster_ is showing it's age.
+I need more power at my finger tips, so I am writing a poster-er.
 And here it is. _Posterer_.

 Some feature:
-* Save end-points and payloads
+* Store end-points and payloads
 * Asynchronous requests
 * Proxy control
 * Call statistics
 * Full headers
+* Crypto controls

 ## Installation ##

-_Posterer_ requires JavaFX 8, and therefor Java 8.
-There's plenty of people still on Java 7 - To use _Posterer_ along side a Java 7 installation I recommend an off-line, silent, installation of Java 8 in a user-manage directory, say, /opt/java/java8:
+_Posterer_ requires _JavaFX 8_, and therefore _Java 8_.
+There's plenty of people still on Java 7 - To use _Posterer_ along-side a Java 7 installation I recommend an off-line, silent, installation of Java 8 in a user-managed directory, say, _/opt/java/java8_:

 	<java8-install-exe> /s INSTALLDIR=/opt/java/java8

 ## Design Decisions ##

-The main decision has been the choice of JavaFX 8 (and Java 8) over JavaFX 2.2 (and Java 7).
-JavaFX 8 adds more useful features to basic existing JavaFX objects, plus add some of the functional programming features of Java 8.
+The main decision has been the choice of _JavaFX 8_ (and Java 8) over _JavaFX 2.2_ (and Java 7).
+JavaFX 8 adds more useful features to the basic core JavaFX objects, plus some functional programming features of Java 8.

-Given that there are many options to provide the HTTP transport framework (and perhaps other transports), Google Guice was chosen to provide lightweight IOC to minimize linkage to particular frameworks.
-Initially, _Posterer_ comes with Apache HTTP client.
+Given that there are many options to provide the HTTP transport framework (and perhaps other network protocols and transports), Google _Guice_ was chosen to provide lightweight IOC to minimize linkage.
+Initially, _Posterer_ comes with _Apache HTTP client_.

 ## License ##